 Of course, you still need to know where your money is going but switching to cash can help you save time and money.
 Using cash results in less time tracking transactions in your register.
 Try the cash envelope method to prevent overspending.
 This is where you dedicate a specific amount of money to each of your budgeting categories with envelopes.

-For example, you would have an envelope specifically for groceries, and that's all your allowed to spend for the month.
+For example, you would have an envelope specifically for groceries, and that's all you are allowed to spend for the month.
 This method is simple and reduces impulse purchases because using cash makes you more aware of what you're spending than simply charging it on a credit card.

 Simplify your finances for your super busy life